mohamedyousri78/OnlineStore/README.md

 # OnlineStore

-This project wsa done using Django framewarok
+This project was done using Python - Django framewarok. the UI using DTL and Bootstrab.

 ## Install and runserver